hwelch-fle/cim-spec/docs/v3/CIMKnowledgeGraph.md

 ## CIMKGPaths
 #### Represents the paths found by the Filtered Find Paths search.
 We use a memory-optimized representation to avoid storing redundant information because it is often the case that a path shares some entities and relationships with many other paths, especially if the Filtered Find Paths configuration uses 'KGPathMode.All'.
 Definition: a relationship group contains Knowledge Graph relationships associated to a single edge in the local graph.
 Paths are encoded this way: The path 'p' uses relationships groups PathsBuffer[PathsEndIndex[p-1] ..
 PathsEndIndex[p]], and: - the origin of the first relationship group is the origin of the path - the destination of the last relationship group is the destination of the path A path of length zero (with entity 'e') has a single relationship group containing no relationship and where the origin and the destination are 'e'.
-The relationships group 'g' has origin EntitiesUIDs[RelationshipsGroupsFrom[g]] and destination EntitiesUIDs[RelationshipsGroupsTo[g]].
+The relationships group 'g' has origin EntitiesUIDs[RelationshipsGroupsFrom[g]], destination EntitiesUIDs[RelationshipsGroupsTo[g]].
 Its relationships are RelationshipsGroupsUIDsBuffer[RelationshipsGroupsUIDsEndIndex[g-1] ..
-RelationshipsGroupsUIDsEndIndex[g]] if RelationshipsFrom[i] >= 0, relationship RelationshipsGroupsUIDsBuffer[i] has origin EntitiesUIDs[RelationshipsFrom[i]] else the relationship has been deleted after pathfinding. if RelationshipsTo[i] >= 0, relationship RelationshipsGroupsUIDsBuffer[i] has destination EntitiesUIDs[RelationshipsTo[i]] else the relationship has been deleted after pathfinding.
+RelationshipsGroupsUIDsEndIndex[g]].
+The relationship RelationshipsGroupsUIDsBuffer[i] has a cost RelationshipsCosts[i]. if RelationshipsFrom[i] >= 0, relationship RelationshipsGroupsUIDsBuffer[i] has origin EntitiesUIDs[RelationshipsFrom[i]] else the relationship has been deleted after pathfinding. if RelationshipsTo[i] >= 0, relationship RelationshipsGroupsUIDsBuffer[i] has destination EntitiesUIDs[RelationshipsTo[i]] else the relationship has been deleted after pathfinding.
 Note that origin and destination of a relationship may not match origin and destination of the relationship group because the relationship can be traversed backwards.

 ### CIMKGPaths